Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Tool Authorization and Control Boundaries

 Shell sandboxing provides an additional layer of protection for Bash and PowerShell commands (\file{shouldUseSandbox.ts}).
 The \func{shouldUseSandbox} function checks whether sandboxing is globally enabled, whether the invocation has opted out, and whether the command matches any exclusion patterns.

-When active, the sandbox provides filesystem and network isolation independent of the application-level permission model.
-A command can be permission-approved but still sandboxed, or permission-denied and never reach the sandbox check.
+When active, the sandbox provides filesystem and network isolation independent of the application-level permission model.\footnote{Independent security research reports a parser-differential gap in this network confinement during the analyzed window: the host allowlist used a JavaScript suffix match while name resolution truncated at an embedded null byte, so a crafted hostname could pass the suffix check yet resolve to a different, blocked host.
+The reported affected range (v2.0.24--v2.1.89) includes the v2.1.88 snapshot analyzed here, and no CVE was assigned~\citep{cybersecnews2026sandbox} (\tierC{}).} A command can be permission-approved but still sandboxed, or permission-denied and never reach the sandbox check.
 The two systems operate on different axes: authorization versus isolation.

 The layered safety architecture rests on an independence assumption: if one layer fails, others catch the violation.
 However, several layers share common performance constraints.
 Security researchers~\citep{adversa2026bypass} have documented that commands with more than 50 subcommands fall back to a single generic approval prompt instead of running per-subcommand deny-rule checks, because per-subcommand parsing caused UI freezes.
 This example demonstrates that defense-in-depth can degrade when its layers share failure modes, a structural tension between safety and performance analyzed further in \Cref{sec:discuss:tradeoffs}.